bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/module3_lab.md

 <image_a>

+In the left hand menu, expand the "Compute" menu and click on "Overview".
 This will take you to the "Overview Page"

 <image_b>